Ednaxx/azerothcore-scripts/README.md

 # azerothcore-scripts
-Settings and docs for azerothcore with playerbots
+Settings, docs and scripts for azerothcore with playerbots

 ## Server settings